NHL 19: Soundtrack

-The soundtrack for the game features 20 songs from various artists, including Twenty One Pilots, Imagine Dragons, grandson, Greta Van Fleet, Panic! at the Disco, Parquet Courts, and Canadian rockers Arkells.
+The soundtrack for the game features 20 songs from various artists, including Twenty One Pilots, Imagine Dragons, grandson, Greta Van Fleet, Panic! at the Disco, Parquet Courts, Canadian rockers Arkells, and Finnish rap-duo JVG.

 Reception

-NHL 19 received "favorable" reviews from critics for both platforms, with a weighted average score of 80 out of 100, based on 28 critics, for PS4, and 83/100, based on 18 critics, for Xbox One, on review aggregator Metacritic.
+NHL 19 received "favorable" reviews from critics for both platforms, with a weighted average score of 80 out of 100, based on 29 critics, for PS4, and 82/100, based on 20 critics, for Xbox One, on review aggregator Metacritic.
 NHL 19’s extensive customization features was met with particular praise.
 The number of options creates many unique looks to use and personalized ways to play.
 Reviewers also shared positive opinions on the new Real player motion animation technology.

 Despite the generally positive reception, there was also some criticism aimed at NHL 19.
 Editor Brian Mazique from Forbes stated in summary of his review: "On the downside, there is a lack of customization, some collision-detection issues, as well as some dated and less-than-impressive presentation elements."